I am a journalist and photographer who has lived and worked across northern England, from the Tyne to the Mersey.

-Robbie was born in Scotland in 1968 and spent his early childhood in Wishaw, near Glasgow.
-He moved with his family to the north-east of England in the 1970s, near Middlesbrough, as did many other Scottish families with links to the steel industry which was restructured at the time.
+I was born in Scotland in 1968 and spent my early childhood in Wishaw, near Glasgow.
+I moved with my family to the north-east of England in 1974.

-At school, Robbie began photographing and painting urban and industrial scenes around Middlesbrough and the River Tees.
-These ranged from town centre street scenes and the riverside district of St Hilda’s to the steel mills, blast furnaces and shipyards of South Bank, Cargo Fleet, Grangetown and Redcar.
-He retains a strong interest in Teesside’s distinctive mix of urban and rural towns and villages, heavy industry and countryside, riverside, coast and moors.
+At school I studied art and photography.
+I started exploring areas around Middlesbrough, Stockton and the River Tees estuary through drawings, paintings and photographs.
+These ranged from Middlesbrough town centre scenes and its old riverside district of St Hilda’s to the industry, steel mills, blast furnaces and shipyards downstream at South Bank, Cargo Fleet, Grangetown and Redcar.

-Regional photography galleries were also very influential on him when he was younger, especially The Side in Newcastle-upon-Tyne, Impressions in York and the National Museum of Photography, Film & Television in Bradford (now renamed the National Media Museum).
+Regional documentary photography galleries were also very influential, especially The Side in Newcastle-upon-Tyne, Impressions in York and the National Museum of Photography, Film & Television in Bradford (now the National Media Museum).

 Newspaper photojournalism from the 1980s also had a big impact including photography dealing with the de-industrialisation of the north, the 1984-85 miners’ strike and the political problems of Northern Ireland.

-Robbie studied at Cleveland College of Art in Middlesbrough and then Bradford & Ilkley College.
-During his time in Bradford, he explored West Yorkshire’s cities, towns and Pennine landscapes, and his interest in northern photography deepened.
-Football fans, the late 1980s rave music scene and northern youth culture were other favourite topics at the time.
+There, I had the chance to explore West Yorkshire’s cities, towns and Pennine landscapes, and my interest in northern photography developed further.
+Football fans, the late 1980s rave music scene and northern youth culture were some of my favourite topics at the time.